Dog Food: What NOT to Feed

 Just like humans, dogs need a little fat in their diets.
 If you look at the label on your bag of dog food, you’ll see some type of fat listed.
 The problems arise when your dog gets too much fat.
 In that case, pancreatitis can occur.
 Pancreatitis is an inflammation of the pancreas and can be deadly.

 Don’t feed garlic to your dog or add it to your dog food.
-Garlic, in all forms, can be toxic to canines.
+Large amounts of garlic, in all forms, can be toxic to canines.
 It changes red blood cells and makes them less able to deliver oxygen to the body.
 This could result in anemia, which can sometimes be severe.

 Never feed your dog grapes!
 Don’t give them the dried version, raisins, either.
 Grapes and raisins can cause kidney damage and even kidney failure in canines, and sometimes it doesn’t take many of the fruits to be harmful or even deadly.